slack-duckbot/slack_changebot/README.md

 - Install ngrok so you can tunnel the bot into slack
 - Make a .env file with the variables used in `settings.py` (you can use `template.env` and renamve to `.env`)
 - SLACK_TOKEN is Bot User OAuth Access Token
-- Works with following scopes (some may not be needed): users:read, commands, chat:write, channels:read, channels:manage, channels:join, channels:history
+- Works with following scopes (some may not be needed): users:read, commands, chat:write, channels:read, channels:manage, channels:join, channels:history, files:write, pins:write
-- Interactivity should be enabled with redirect going to `/interactive`
+- Interactivity should be enabled with redirect going to /interactive
-- Make a slash command (arbitary name) with request URL going to `/commands`
+- Make a slash command (arbitary name) with request URL going to /commands
-- Add `/events` URL to events subscriptions and enable
+- Add /events URL to events subscriptions and enable

 ## Environment Variables

 You will need a .env file with the following (you can use template.env to get you started)

 ```
 FLASK_APP=bot
 FLASK_ENV=development